Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 114 hits and a team-best slugging percentage of .438.
+- Torkelson leads Detroit in slugging percentage (.443) and total hits (118) this season.

-- In 58.0% of his 131 games this season, Torkelson has picked up at least one hit.
-He's also had 30 multi-hit games.

-- In 37.4% of his games this year, Torkelson has driven in at least one run.
-In 14 of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Torkelson has driven in a run in 51 games this year (37.8%), including 15 games with more than one RBI (11.1%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.